cfortiz/bootcamp-project-3/README.md

 ## Objective

-The growing impact of mental health necessitates a deeper understanding of how various factors like work type, age, gender, and support structures influence mental well-being.
-Using an interactive visualization approach, this project aims to uncover and present trends within a mental health dataset, providing better understanding and insight.
+The growing impact of mental health necessitates a deeper understanding of how various factors influence happiness level.
+Using an interactive visualization approach, this project aims to uncover and present trends within a happiness level dataset, providing better understanding and insight.

-The primary objective of this data visualization project is to provide insightful, interactive visual representations of mental health trends across various demographics using a detailed dataset.
-The aim is to highlight patterns and correlations between mental health issues and various factors such as occupation, self-employment status, family history, and lifestyle changes.
+The primary objective of this data visualization project is to provide insightful, interactive visual representations of happiness level across various demographics using a detailed dataset.
+The aim is to highlight patterns and correlations between happiness level and various factors such as economic development, social support, and lift expectancy.

 ## Goals

-* To create visualizations revealing patterns in mental health across different demographics and environments.
+* To create visualizations revealing patterns in happiness level across different demographics and environments.
 * To utilize interactive elements to enhance user experience and facilitate exploration of the data.